Statistical Inference in Dynamic Treatment Regimes: Appendix: Definitions of Three-Treatment Models

 Our working models are given by $Q_2(H_2, A_2; \beta_2) \triangleq H_{2,0}^{\T}\beta_{2,0} + H_{2,1}^{\T}\beta_{2,1,1} A_{2,1} + H_{2,1}^{\T}\beta_{2,1,2} A_{2,2}$ and $Q_1(H_1, A_1; \beta_1) \triangleq H_{1,0}^{\T}\beta_{1,0} + H_{1,1}^{\T}\beta_{1,1}A_1$.

 In Table~\ref{tb:threetreatments}, for each of these models we give the probability $p$ of generating a history where each of the three possible treatments at the second stage have exactly the same effect.
-This is analogous to having the second stage action show no effect in a binary model.
+This is analogous to having the second stage treatment show no effect in a binary model.
 Furthermore, because of the Helmert encoding we have used in our analysis models, and because of the structure of $\mcoeff$, it happens that the standardized effect size of treatment 1 versus treatment 2, treatment 1 versus treatment 3, and treatment 2 versus treatment 3 are all exactly equal in our examples.
 We report this as $\phi$ in Table~\ref{tb:threetreatments}.
-Tables~\ref{tb:compare_3act_2stage_datasetsizes_1_coverage} through \ref{tb:compare_3act_2stage_datasetsizes_6_width} detail our results.